Ranimmmmm/Interactive-rating-component/README.md

 1-git clone https://github.com/Ranimmmmm/Interactive-rating-component.git

-2-cd Interactive-rating-component //Navigate to the project directory:
+2-cd Interactive-rating-component //Navigate to the project directory

 3-npm install /in terminal to install the dependencies